tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### Path debugging
-It would be helpful if we could **see the patrol path**.
-There is a very useful plugin for Godot that has just the tools we need for **visualizing stuff** in 3D.
+It would be helpful if we could **see the patrol path**, making it easy for us to create it.
+There is a handy plugin for Godot that has just the tools we need for **visualizing stuff** in 3D.
 Let's use it, while also learning about plugins.

+> aside positive
+> There is no 2D variant of this plugin since, for 2D, Godot has this visualization built in.
+You can use `draw_circle()` and other similar methods on any node that inherits from `Node2D`.

 #### Get the Plugin
 To download the plugin, you can simply navigate to the `AssetLib` tab next to `Game` at the top center of the Godot editor.